timofeymukha/turbulucid/README.rst

 Using :code:`conda`, it is possible to test the package in a separate environment::

-   conda create -n tbl python=3.8 source activate tbl conda install -c conda-forge vtk numpy scipy matplotlib pytest python setup.py install
+   conda create -n tbl python=3.10 source activate tbl conda install -c conda-forge vtk numpy scipy matplotlib pytest pip install .

-For more info regarding Anaconda environments refer to `<https://conda.io/docs/user-guide/tasks/manage-environments.html>`_
+For more info regarding conda environments refer to `<https://conda.io/docs/user-guide/tasks/manage-environments.html>`_

 Validation
 ----------